Do dogs need fruits and veggies?

 She wrote on her web site how a dog’s teeth are designed for grabbing, ripping and shredding and how they do not have flat molars for grinding plants.
 Their acidic stomachs are designed to handle and digest large lumps of meat and even good-sized portions of raw bone.

-This explains why Ace eats his raw chicken by tearing into it, crunching the bones a few times and swallowing.
+This explains why Ace ate his raw chicken by tearing into it, crunching the bones a few times and swallowing.
 This took me a few days to get used to!

-Most people will report that their dogs like to eat fruit and other non-meat foods, and Ace is no exception.
+Most people will report that their dogs like to eat fruit and other non-meat foods, and Ace was no exception.
 The term “opportunistic carnivore” seems to apply to dogs and wolves.

-Ace’s vet believes dogs have become omnivores through domestication and says they do well on a diet containing protein, fat and carbs .
-The corn-based Hill’s Prescription Diet dog food is for sale at her office just as it is at many veterinary offices .
-She and one of her business partners have recommended the brand for Ace multiple times.
+Ace’s vet believed dogs became omnivores through domestication and said they do well on a diet containing protein, fat and carbs .
+The corn-based Hill’s Prescription Diet dog food was for sale at her office just as it is at many veterinary offices .
+She and one of her business partners recommended the brand for Ace multiple times.

-An article in Nature International Weekly Journal of Science came out Wednesday with information about how the domestic dog adapted to a diet high in starch as part of the domestication process.
+An article in Nature International Weekly Journal of Science has information about how the domestic dog adapted to a diet high in starch as part of the domestication process.
 As a result, dogs are genetically able to digest starches better than wolves, according to the article .

-I’m not so sure this means we should be feeding our dogs rice and potatoes (and certainly not corn!), but it does support the idea that dogs could be omnivores even though wolves are generally considered carnivores.
+I’m not so sure this means we should be feeding our dogs rice and potatoes (or corn!), but it does support the idea that dogs could be omnivores even though wolves are generally considered carnivores.